tezov/plugin_projet/README.md

 # Tezov plugin project

 ## Description
-Gradle plugins for Android project. **The 2 plugins are not dependant to each other hence they can be used separately or together.
+Gradle plugins for Android project.
+The 2 plugins are not dependant to each other hence they can be used separately or together.

 **Plugin Catalog**
-shared version, dependencies and constants between modules
+shared version, dependencies coordinates and variables between modules
   - auto apply plugin to modules
   - shared custom variables
-  - shared dependencies coordinate/version
+  - shared dependencies coordinates/version
   - catalog can be remote or local
-  - include file or url catalog inside another catalog
+  - include file or url catalog inside another catalog recursively
   - check dependencies latest version
   - accepted catalog format Json, Yaml and Toml (can be mix when included)